 It’s super common to wake up and head straight for the coffee maker.
-Drinking coffee in the morning is as much about the ritual as it is about the enjoyable taste/smell of a cup of Joe.
+Drinking coffee in the morning is as much about the ritual as it is about the enjoyable taste and smell of a cup of Joe.

-While there is nothing wrong with having your beloved coffee in the morning, I challenge you to have a mug of warm lemon water first.
+While there is nothing wrong with having your beloved coffee in the morning, I challenge you to drink a mug of warm lemon water first.

-When you first wake up in the morning, you’re at least mildly dehydrated as you haven’t had any water in 8+ hours.
+When you wake up in the morning, you’re at least mildly dehydrated as you probably haven’t had any water in over 8 hours.
 Giving your thirsty cells something to drink first thing will perk you right up!
 While plain water is perfectly fine to start your day with, I recommend an upgrade: warm water with fresh lemon juice.

 Our favorite lemon water hack